Performance, development and review

-Set priorities, track your progress, build your skills and plan your career.
+Set goals, track your progress, build skills and plan your career.

 The Performance, Development and Review (PDR) process is the main process through which you will set, review and track your performance objectives and developmental goals.
 All staff who have completed probation will participate in the Performance, Development and Review process.